AOMS TOT Information

 Why are not all iPad scanners made the same?
 Back to Titles

-Why not to create an App for Smartphone, like iPhone?
+Why not to create an app for the smartphone, like iPhone?
 Back to Titles

-Apparently, smart phones are smaller than tablets, why not?
-Although it is very appealing to make a Smartphone foot scanner with the Structure Sensor, it has not become our priority for the following reasons:
+Apparently, smartphones are smaller than tablets, so why not?
+Although it is very appealing to make a smartphone foot scanner with the Structure Sensor, it has not become our priority for the following reasons:

-• Without a phone contract, Smartphone is more expensive than a tablet.
-For example, unlocked iPhone 5 is more expensive than iPad Mini.
-To sell the Smartphone foot scanner with a phone contract is hard to implement.
+• Without a phone contract, the smartphone is more expensive than a tablet.
+For example, an unlocked iPhone 5 is more expensive than the iPad Mini.
+To sell the smartphone foot scanner with a phone contract is hard to implement.

-• The screen size is smaller so the keyboard operation is harder.
+• The screen size is smaller so the keypad operation is harder.

-• There are so many varieties of Smart phones, even among iPhone itself.
+• There are so many varieties of smartphones, even among the iPhone itself.
 Each requires a different setup.
 So it is hard to unify them.

 • The current version of the AOMS TOT app does not have the color JPG function on an iPhone.
 This may reduce the interest from users.

-In brief, we have implemented it on an iPhone 5 as an indoor R&D project, but we have not release it.
+In brief, we have implemented it on an iPhone 5 as an indoor R&D project, but we have not released it.
 We may follow that direction in future.

 What are the cost comparisons on AOMS TOT?
 Back to Titles

-Labs need to get a ‘starter kit’ of the conversion program from us with a minimum cost.
-In regular basis, they pay a conversion fee.
-Note that if labs choose to provide the scanning package, they add values to the final scanning/orthotic packages they provide to their clients and they should add their cost to it.
-Please contact them directly for details.
+Labs need to get a starter kit of the conversion program from us with minimal cost.
+They will pay a conversion fee.
+Note that if labs choose to provide the scanning package, they add value to the final scanning/orthotic packages they provide to their clients and they should add their cost to it.
+Please contact the lab you choose directly for details.

 How to start the AOMS TOT in action?
 Back to Titles

 It is not hard to start the AOMS TOT.
-You need to integrate three major components, e.g. the iPad, the Structure Sensor, and the AOMS TOT app.
-We believe the best way to approach the new technology is to test it.
-We recommend tests to be made by the iPad Foot Scanner users and the labs that host such users.
+You need to integrate three major components: the iPad, the Structure Sensor, and the AOMS TOT app.
+We believe the best way to approach new technology is to test it.
+We recommend tests be made by iPad Foot Scanner users and the labs that host such users.

-What is ahead of us with the AOMS TOT?
+What is ahead of us with AOMS TOT?
 Back to Titles

-How do we react to the ‘threatening’ technologies?
+How do we react to threatening technologies?
 Back to Titles

-Sharp Shape always innovates and stays at the very front of technologies.
+Sharp Shape always innovates and stays at the very front of technology.
 The reason we decided to start with the project is that we think the project represents a new direction in the future and it is good for customers.
-We hope our decision on this project is correct.
-As the time gets by, we are getting more confident that this technology will prevail.
+We hope our decision for this project is correct.
+As time passes, we are getting more confident that this technology will prevail.
 If you ever want to try a portable, wireless tablet foot scanner in the future, give the AOMS TOT a try!
 Besides the advantages (many-lab support, no-audit app, and well-designed processing software) mentioned above, we are hard workers and we always support our products.